Groningen railway station: Trains

-From Groningen you can directly travel to places such as: Assen, Zwolle, Amersfoort, Utrecht, Gouda, Rotterdam, The Hague, Amsterdam Airport (Schiphol), Hoogeveen, Leeuwarden, Roodeschool (Eemsahven), Delfzijl, Winschoten, Nieuweschans and Leer (Germany).
+From Groningen you can directly travel to places such as: Assen, Zwolle, Amersfoort, Utrecht, Gouda, Rotterdam, The Hague, Amsterdam Airport (Schiphol), Hoogeveen, Leeuwarden, Roodeschool (Eemshaven), Delfzijl, Winschoten, Bad Nieuweschans and Leer (Germany).

 Groningen is now the most northerly station that Nederlandse Spoorwegen operates, with all services further north operated by Arriva.

 The following services operated by the Nederlandse Spoorwegen call at Groningen: